Dynatrace/perform-2022-hotday/modernizing-mainframe-monitoring/content/02_zOS_Connect/index.md

 ### Step 3: Deploy Service in z/OS Connect

-To deploy the service, ensure you have a z/OS Connect Host connection established to DTVD using your credentials
+Note: ensure you have a z/OS Connect Host connection established to DTVD using your credentials.

-To deploy the service,
 1. Right click on your `EDUnnn` project in the Project Explorer pane

 2. Select `z/OS Connect EE > Deploy Service to z/OS Connect EE Server`

 ![Deploy](../../assets/images/Deploy.png)